-Proving Liability and Damages in a Stop Sign Car Accident: Explained by Our Los Angeles Car Accident Lawyers
+Proving Liability and Damages in a Stop Sign Car Accident

 Even a little kid knows what a stop sign means.
 That bright red and hexagon shape makes it unmistakable even at night or during a heavy rainstorm.
 Yet, far too many motorists fail to follow the rules of the road regarding a stop sign.
 According to government statistics, nearly 700,000 police-report motor vehicle crashes in the United States occur at stop sign intersections.
 This is a staggering and unacceptable number.
 Whether this was negligently running a stop sign, failing to see the stop sign, or intentionally running through the stop sign, a motorist who runs a stop sign is unnecessarily exposing other motorists, pedestrians, and cyclists to unnecessary risk in California.